biocompt/Transcriptomics/README.md

 ```

 ## DESeq object
-To run the differential expression analysis, we need to create the DESeq object where we specify what our counts are, the phenotype data, and the design of our analysis.
-Due to normalization, we indicate in countData the normalized counts of the set2 object.
-In colData, we have to specify the data frame with our phenotype and covariates.
-It is advisable to factor those that can be factored.
-Finally, in the design we specify the effect factors (W_1, W_2 and W_3 in our case because our k = 3).

-1. Prueba 1
-2. Prueba 2
-3. Prueba 3
+1. **countData**.
+We specified the normalized counts after applying RUV with the command counts().
+2. **colData**.
+We specified the dataframe with the phenotype and the covariables of our study.
+It is recommendable to factorize those that can be factorize before create the DESeq object, although they will be factorize if we did not do it.
+3. **design**.
+We specify the columns to run the differential expression analysis, putting the one that we want to analyze as the last one.
+In the RUV normalization we set the *empirical (k)* as 3, so we have to add to the design formula the 3 factors that accounts for the effects.

 ```
 dds <- DESeqDataSetFromMatrix(countData = counts(set2),
                               colData = covs,
-                              design = ~ W1 + W2 + W3 + covs + Pheno)
+                              design = ~ W_1 + W_2 + W_3 + covs + Pheno)
 dds$Pheno <- relevel(dds$Pheno, ref = "Control")
 ```